livechat/chat.io-docs/site/content/apis-overview/properties.md

     }'
 ```

-And they will appear from agent perpective either in chat object as return element (in example response from [get_archives](https://www.chat.io/docs/agent-api/api-reference/#get-archives) method)
+And they will appear from the agent's perspective either in chat object as a return element (in the sample response from [get_archives](https://www.chat.io/docs/agent-api/api-reference/#get-archives) method)

 ```js
 {